 This study presents a novel semi-automated approach for analyzing tibiofemoral kinematics using dynamic MRI, offering a balance of efficiency and accuracy in knee motion analysis.
 By leveraging direct analysis of dynamic frames and full contour tracking, the proposed method provides consistent and smooth kinematic measurements with minimal user intervention.

-While current limitations include 2D analysis and reliance on single-plane movement, the proposed approach shows significant promise for both research and clinical applications in knee biomechanics.
+The proposed approach shows significant promise for both research and clinical applications in knee biomechanics.
 The integration with a custom MRI-compatible knee loading device further enhances its potential for studying load-dependent changes in knee kinematics.